akyrillidis/akyrillidis.github.io/notes/quant_post_1.md

 #### Magnitude (or modulus or norm) of complex numbers

 The absolute value of a real number denotes its distance from the origin.
+So,

-So, $|a| := \sqrt{a^2}$ denotes the number of units we need to traverse in order to get to the point 0 (either we start from a negative $a$ or a positive $a$).
+$|a| := \sqrt{a^2}$

+denotes the number of units we need to traverse in order to get to the point 0 (either we start from a negative or a positive point).
 Similarly for complex numbers,

 $|a + ib| := \sqrt{a^2 + b^2},$